Barnsley is twinned with two communities - the German town of Schwabisch Gmund and Horlivka, also known by Gorlovka, in Ukraine.

 Since then groups from both communities, ranging from bands and choirs to sports men and women, have visited each other regularly.
 The twinning proved so successful that in 1978 the 'Barnsley Schwabisch Gmund Society' was formed, to further friendly links between the two communities.

-Gorlovka is a large mining town in eastern Ukraine, in the Donetsk city region.
+Horlivka, also known by Gorlovka, is a large mining town in eastern Ukraine, in the Donetsk city region.
 It was founded in 1867 by Pyotr Gorlov as a small group of mining camps, but grew much bigger during the 1930s.

-Barnsley's friendship with Gorlovka goes back to the height of the Cold War when, in May 1956, a delegation of miners from Yorkshire briefly stayed in the town during a study tour of the Soviet Union.
+Barnsley's friendship with Horlivka goes back to the height of the Cold War when, in May 1956, a delegation of miners from Yorkshire briefly stayed in the town during a study tour of the Soviet Union.
 Similar visits took place in 1972 and in 1984, when the delegation included the late Ron Rigby, former Leader of Barnsley Council.
-During this visit Barnsley Council agreed in principle to twin with Gorlovka.
+During this visit Barnsley Council agreed in principle to twin with Horlivka.

-In 1987 the then Mayor Elect, Councillor Roy Warden, visited Gorlovka and signed the official town twinning agreement, followed by a similar ceremony in Barnsley in 1988.
+In 1987 the then Mayor Elect, Councillor Roy Warden, visited Horlivka and signed the official town twinning agreement, followed by a similar ceremony in Barnsley in 1988.
 Several exchange visits have since taken place, allowing the two communities to share useful information and knowledge.